DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 Standard journal entries should literally read like short diary entries written by the Archmage as he was creating Avernoth.

 #### Set 1 Standard Journal Entries
-- The Archmage's mind is still *mostly* in tact
+- The Archmage's mind is still *mostly* in tact.
+His line of thinking should seem clear and rational.
-- Yes, he made the decision to create Avernoth and flee to it because he was growing increasingly paranoid about the consequences of his actions
+- He made the decision to create Avernoth and flee to it because he was growing increasingly paranoid about the consequences of his actions

+> Note: There are only 3 standard journal entries in set 1, so I won't list them all out here.

+#### Set 2 Standard Journal Entries
+- There is a clear decline in the Archmage's mental state
 -

-#### Set 2 Standard Journal Entries

 #### Set 3 Standard Journal Entries